jvermeir/netlify/README.md

 - merge feature branches into a release branch.
 - deploy the release branch so all changes can be tested as a whole.

-To configure which branches will be deploy, go to `Site settings > Build & deploy > Continuous Deployment`.
+To configure which branches will be deployed, go to `Site settings > Build & deploy > Continuous Deployment`.
 There you'll find the `deploy contexts` settings.
 Add `staging` in the input field for `additional branches`.
 To test this, I've created a branch named `staging` and pushed a change like this:

 ```